City status in Ireland: Galway

 Galway was nevertheless intermittently described as a city; John Speed's 1610 map of "Connaugh" includes a plan of "the Citie of Galway".
 In The history of the town and county of the town of Galway (1820), James Hardiman generally describes it as a town.
 However, his account of the 1651 map commissioned by Clanricarde concludes that at the time Galway "was universally acknowledged to be the most perfect city in the kingdom".
 Robert Wilson Lynd in 1912 referred to "Galway city – technically, it is only Galway town —".
 The Local Government (Galway) Act 1937, describes it as the "Town of Galway" and created a municipal government called the "Borough of Galway".
-On the other hand, the Aran Islands (Transport) Act 1936, regulates steamships travelling "between the City of Galway and the Aran Islands"; and legislators debating the passage of the 1937 Act frequently referred to Galway as a "city".
+On the other hand, the Aran Islands (Transport) Act 1936, regulates steamships travelling "between the City of Galway and the Aran Islands"; and legislators debating the passage of the 1937 act frequently referred to Galway as a "city".

 In 1986, the Borough of Galway became the County Borough of Galway and ceased to part of County Galway.
 The Borough Council became the "City Council" and it acquired its own "City Manager".
 This was not presented as the acquiring of city status; Minister for the Environment Liam Kavanagh said it was "the extension of the Galway City boundary and for upgrading of that city to the status of county borough".

-Galway only officially became a city in 2001 under the Local Government Act of that year.
+Galway only officially became a city in 2001 under the Local Government Act 2001.

-A proposal to merge Galway city and county was put on hold in 2018 after Seanad opposition, and has now been completely abandoned by the government.
+A proposal to merge Galway city and county was put on hold in 2018 after Seanad opposition.
+In 2021, the government confirmed that it had been abandoned.